SlyCodePanda/Maya-Tools/rigControlBuilder/README.md

 * Clean up un-necessary code.
 * Add ability for user to set naming format.
 * Fix unique naming issue.
+* Have it so you can only select one of the checkboxes at a time.

 Usage
 ------